 Hold your horses.
 Don’t bite off more than you can chew!

-7 You stress about running pace
+7 You stress about data and specific targets

 Keep calm and enjoy what winter training has to offer